UPDATE: Pei Discontinued Operations December 30th, 2021.

 I’ve cashed out my Pei rewards a couple times so far, and both times were super easy.
 You can cash out once you hit $25 worth of points.

-When you go to withdraw, you have 3 options:
+When you go to withdraw, you have one option:

 The first time I redeemed for cash, in the form of a PayPal deposit.
 The money hit my account almost instantly.